Intilery/looker-sync/README.md

 ### 2. Creating your Deployment Keys

-Under unix, to create your deployment keys simply run:
+In a nix environment to create your deployment keys simply run:

 ```
 $ ssh-keygen -f /my/file/path/key.rsa -t rsa -N ''